Collars

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-Whether you have a pup with a penchant for persistent barking or you’d like to train your dog to stay in the yard, you may have considered a shock collar (aka electronic collar, e-collar, or remote training collar).
+Whether you have a pup with a penchant for persistent barking or you’d like to train your dog to stay in the yard, you may have considered a shock collar (also known as an electronic collar, e-collar, or remote training collar).
 As with any method of behavior modification, there are pros and cons.
-Ultimately, it’s up to you to choose the method that works best for you and your pup, so we’ve laid out the facts to help you decide.
+Ultimately, it’s up to you to choose the best method for you and your pup, so I’ve laid out the facts to help you decide.

 SportDOG FieldTrainer 425XPetSpy M686 PremiumPatPet 356A Dog Training Collarspoton collar